oVirt/ovirt-site/source/community/index.html.md

 Love design or UX?
 From concept through to implementation, help us to deliver a seamless experience for oVirt users.
 To join us, sign up to the [devel](http://lists.ovirt.org/mailman/listinfo/devel) mailing list.

+## Our Mailing Lists

+Want to get in touch?
+Find the [right mailing list](/community/about/mailing-lists/#users) for your inquiry.

 ## Meet Our Infrastructure Team

 The [Infrastructure](../develop/infra/infrastructure) team are volunteers and professionals managing the servers, building tools, and creating new applications to make oVIrt development a smoother process.
-We're located all over the globe and communicate primarily by the [\#ovirt channel on irc.OFTC.net](irc://irc.oftc.net/ovirt) and on the [ infra@ovirt.org mailing list](/community/about/mailing-lists/#infra).
+We're located all over the globe and communicate primarily by the **#ovirt** channel on **irc.OFTC.net** and on the [infra@ovirt.org](http://lists.ovirt.org/mailman/listinfo/infra) mailing list.